mahbubsprint/file-sharing-app/README.md

 ## About

-This application serves as a versatile file sharing platform, empowering users to effortlessly upload, download, and delete files with comfort.
+This application serves as a versatile file sharing platform, empowering users to effortlessly upload, download, and delete files with ease.
 With a focus on user convenience and security, our platform offers a range of features designed to enhance the file management experience:

 ### Key Features